The Ultimate Flood Preparedness Checklist That You Need

 2. Purchase an Emergency Weather Radio

 Particularly bad natural disasters can disrupt normal communication channels and knock out the power.
-In those instances, it is helpful to have an emergency weather radio on hand, such as the Midland Emergency Compact Crank Weather AM/FM Radio, $48.49 on Amazon.
+In those instances, it is helpful to have an emergency weather radio on hand, such as the Midland ER210 E+Ready Compact Emergency Crank Weather Radio ($40, Walmart.)
 Most emergency weather radios can be charged using a hand-crank, plus they offer durability and provide access to NOAA weather news channels.
 We like the Midland because it provides up to 25 hours of radio operation, and it comes with a built-in emergency flashlight.

 The last thing you want to do during a flood is waste time trying to remember where you put the passports and birth certificates.
-FEMA recommends organizing vital papers in a fireproof lockbox or safety deposit box that can survive severe weather or travel with you.
-If you do not have time to gather all of the documents in one spot, at least take inventory so you know where the most important files are.
+The Federal Emergency Management Agency (FEMA) recommends organizing vital papers in a fireproof lockbox or safety deposit box that can survive severe weather or travel with you.
+If you do not have time to gather all of the documents in one spot, at least take inventory, so you know where the most important files are.
 The vital documents to remember during a natural disaster:

 - Driver’s license and/or military ID